News

 • Reece Topley: Reece Topley has not been named in the squad for the West Indies series.
 That should clear his way to return to India.
 He might get chances if other overseas players are unavailable for MI.

 • Trent Boult: Trent Boult’s availability looks confirmed.
 He doesn’t have any other commitments.
-Further, the BCCI must have assured security for overseas players, and Boult might return.
+Further, the BCCI must have assured security for overseas players, and Boult is set to return.

 • Mujeeb Ur Rahman: Mujeeb Ur Rahman will also be available.
 Like Rashid Khan and other Afghanistan players, Mujeeb doesn’t have international matches.
 Further, he can easily return to India.